thycotic/ss-docs/release-notes/ss-rn-7-x.md

 ## Release Notes 7.9.000000

-### Main Focus: Automatic Import of Local Accounts
+##* Main Focus: Automatic Import of Local Accounts
+**

-- Secret Server Discovery now includes automatically creating Secrets when Local Accounts are found using "rules" (Enterprise Plus Edition) o Administrators can specify users that should be alerted when Local Accounts are discovered. o Administrators can create search rules to create Secrets when Local Accounts are discovered.
+- *ecret Server Discovery now includes automatically creating Secrets when Local Accounts are found using "rules" (Enterprise Plus Edition) o Administrators can specify users that should be alerted when Local Accounts are discovered. o Administrators can create search rules to create Secrets when Local Accounts are discovered.
-- Service Account Discovery for all Service Accounts (Enterprise Edition) o Secret Server will scan machines on the domain and retrieve Windows Services that run under a domain service Account. o Administrators can manually import these as Secrets with Dependencies, or if the Secret already exists, import the Windows Service as a Dependency.
+- *ervice Account Discovery for all Service Accounts (Enterprise Edition) o Secret Server will scan machines on the domain and retrieve Windows Services that run under a domain service Account. o Administrators can manually import these as Secrets with Dependencies, or if the Secret already exists, import the Windows Service as a Dependency.
-- Linked Accounts for Custom Launchers o If a Secret Template is tied to a custom launcher, the owner can link other Secrets to either run the custom process, or to use for command line parameters.
+- *inked Accounts for Custom Launchers o If a Secret Template is tied to a custom launcher, the owner can link other Secrets to either run the custom process, or to use for command line parameters.
-- Added bulk operations for "Hide Launcher Password".
+- *dded bulk operations for "Hide Launcher Password".
-- When Unlimited Administrator is turned on, a banner is displayed on the dashboard warning users that it is on.
+- *hen Unlimited Administrator is turned on, a banner is displayed on the dashboard warning users that it is on.
-- Added Check In / Check Out events to Event Subscriptions and SIEM events.
+- *dded Check In / Check Out events to Event Subscriptions and SIEM events.
-- Updated error display icons to be more prominent on Event Subscription, and Password Rule screens.
+- *pdated error display icons to be more prominent on Event Subscription, and Password Rule screens.
-- The search grid on Dashboard now expands to full screen if no widgets are in the rightmost column.
+- *he search grid on Dashboard now expands to full screen if no widgets are in the rightmost column.
-- Added installer check to prevent installation on non-compatible SQL Server collations.
+- *dded installer check to prevent installation on non-compatible SQL Server colla'ions.
-- Improved performance for reports that checked Folders and Permissions.
+- *mproved performance for reports that checked Folders and Permissions.
 Bug Fixes
-- Fixed issue where certain unpatched versions of IE8 would not display Dashboard correctly.
+- *ixed issue where certain unpatched versions of IE8 would not display Dashboard correctly.
-- Fixed bug where the password compliance status of a Secret was not updated after a remote password change.
+- *ixed bug where th" pas"word compliance status of a Secret was not updated after a remote password change.
-- Fixed issue on the Discovery page where Accounts linked to deleted Secrets were not returned when searching for Unmanaged accounts.
+- *ixed issue on the Discovery page where Accounts linked to deleted Secrets were not returned when searching for Unmanaged accounts.
 - Fixed error in the system log due to incorrect parsing of Dates in certain locales.
 - Fixed bug where Application Accounts could be set as Secret Approvers.
 - Fixed bug where Secret Owners could change Share permissions on Secrets that were set for Approval for Access without getting approved.